Sunfire (comics): House of M

 In the House of M reality, Sunfire became the Emperor of Japan.
 Under his rule, the country had prospered, though the poverty levels were extremely high among the baseline human population.
 In secret, Sunfire was one of the masterminds of Project: Genesis, a project sanctioned by the Japan branch of S.H.I.E.L.D. with the goal of forcefully mutating baseline humans.
 When the S.H.I.E.L.D. operatives-in-training dubbed the Hellions investigated a terrorist attack, they discovered the existence of Project: Genesis and its link to Emperor Sunfire.
 Sunfire lied to the Hellions and told them that Project: Genesis's purpose was to recycle organic waste into food for poor baseline humans.

 Marvel Zombies

 In Marvel Zombies, a zombie version of Sunfire and Silver Samurai can be briefly seen slaughtering civilians, while the Silver Surfer travels the globe, as a result of Quicksilver being infected and thus able to spread the zombie plague all over the world.
 The zombie version of Wolverine traveled to Earth-Z, where at Marvel Zombies Return, seeks an uninfected Sunfire that battles Zombie Wolverine, but was killed instead.

 Ultimate Marvel

-In Ultimate X-Men #94, Sunfire appears as a member of Alpha Flight.
+In the Ultimate Marvel reality, Sunfire appears as a member of Alpha Flight.
 His power levels enhanced by Banshee, the Ultimate Marvel version of the Mutant Growth Hormone, he squares off against new X-Man recruit Firestar.

+Ultimate Universe

+An alternate universe variant of Sunfire from Earth-6160 appears in the Ultimate Universe imprint.
+This version is the "Sun Emperor" of the Harada-Yoshida Alliance, a consolidated union of three clans that rule over "Hi no Kuni", a regional power bloc which includes Japan's territories.